mauri870/gpu-blur/README.md

 # gpu-blur

-This is a tool to apply a blur filter to images using the GPU.
+This is a tool to apply a Gaussian blur filter to images using the GPU.
 This is the equivalent of ImageMagick's `convert -blur`, but runs much faster, especially with larger image sizes.

 The GPU kernel is written in [HIP](https://rocm.docs.amd.com/projects/HIP/en/docs-develop/what_is_hip.html), so it should work on both AMD and NVIDIA GPUs.